neighbourhoodsnetwork/zeroex-take-order-bot/README.md

 <br>

 ## Running in Github Actions
-The process can be run in a github action, the configuration for it is available in `./.github/cron-job.yaml`.
-The schedule for triggering can be modified in the mentioned file.
+The process can be run in a github action, the configuration for it is available in `./.github/clear-orders.yaml`.
+The schedule for triggering can be modified in the mentioned file with cron syntax.
 Please be aware that github only allows cron to run at most every 5 minutes.

 ## Running Locally